webbrandon/simple-secure-auth/README.md

 # Node.js Simple & Secure Authentication for User Management
 Author: Brandon L. Clark

-Date  : 12/28/2014

 [MIT License](LICENSE)

 [Lesson Documentation](/lessons/README.md)

 ## About Guide
-This tutorial will guide intermediate developers though the stages needed to engineer a user authentication and management system or more commonly referred to as a Customer Relationship Management (CRM) system using Node.js and MongoDB.
-Through the first stage learn how to generate and form a projects base and structure for testing, readability and maintainability with the Express4 framework.
-Once a project base template is establish  developers will create HTTPS connection for their application during development, testing and implementation cycles.
-After this a lesson on how to use jade effectively will be made with a emphasis on applying the Bootstrap library for creating smart interfaces.
-Lastly with the use a Node.js package called Mongoose developers will apply Create, Read, Update and Delete (CRUD) principles to the database management system with for the application user database.
-When all the steps needed to engineer a secure user authentication and management system developers will have a base template model to integrate or build on for future projects.
+This tutorial is an intermediate guide for engineer a user authentication and management system or more commonly known as a Customer Relationship Management (CRM) system using Node.js and MongoDB.
+Starting with the first lesson of this guide, learn how to generate and form a projects base and structure for testing, readability and maintainability.
+Once a projects baseline template is generated create a connection with the Secure Socket Layer (SSL) that meets the development, testing and implementation cycles needs.
+With a secure connection in place move on to learn how to use the Jade Template Engine effectively with Express and Bootstrap frameworks.
+Finlay by applying  the Create, Read, Update and Delete (CRUD) principles of database management we will fulfill the requirements needed to complete our CRM.
+When all the steps needed to engineer a secure user authentication and management system complete; developers will have a baseline template to integrate or build on for future CRM based projects.

 ### Who is it for?
 User categories that may be interested in the lessons contained in this guide are: